hyphanet/plugin-WebOfTrust/STYLE.md

   ```

 - Important comments are prefixed with `WARNING:`, `ATTENTION:`, or `NOTICE:`.
-  The first two are very important comments, the latter is a bit less important.
+  The first two are very important comments, the last one is a bit less important.

+  In JavaDoc, these may be surrounded with Markdown's `**` to make them bold, e.g. `**NOTICE:**`.
+  However most of the JavaDoc is not like that yet.
+  Existing instances shall be gradually converted as the code is modified for other reasons anyway.

 ## Git